MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 Unusual spikes in activity are key indicators through Azure AD Health Connect (assuming this is installed).
 Other indicators are:

 - Alerting through SIEM shows a spike when you collate the logs.
-- Larger than normal log size for ADFS failed logins (this can be an alert in SIEM tool).
+- Larger than normal log size for ADFS failed sign-ins (this can be an alert in SIEM tool).
 - Increased amounts of 342/411 event IDs – username or password is incorrect.
 Or 516 for extranet lockout.
 - Hit failed authentication request threshold – Risky IP in Azure AD or SIEM tool alert/both 342 and 411 errors (To be able to view this information, the advanced logging should be turned on.)